gavindumaleesha/Good-Reader/README.md

 ## Good-Reader
-Mobile applications UI build with React Native is a Book app for a good reader.
+Mobile application UI build with React Native is a Book app for a good reader.

 Features to be implemented in the book app<br>
 • User Login & Registration screens<br>